akjadhav/asst2/README.md

 One of the drawbacks of the step 2 implementation is that threads utilize a CPU core's execution resources as they "spin" waiting for something to do.
 For example, worker threads might loop waiting for new tasks to arrive.
 As another example, the main thread might loop waiting for the worker threads to complete all tasks so it can return from a call to `run()`.
 This can hurt performance since CPU resources are used to run these threads even though the threads are not doing useful work.

-In this part of the assignment, we want you to improve the efficiency of your task system by putting threads to sleep until the condition they are waiting for is met.
+In this part of the project, we want you to improve the efficiency of your task system by putting threads to sleep until the condition they are waiting for is met.

 * Your implementation may choose to use condition variables to implement this behavior.
 Condition variables are a synchronization primitive that enables threads to sleep (and occupy no CPU processing resources) while they are waiting for a condition to exist.
 Other threads "signal" waiting threads to wake up to see if the condition they were waiting for has been met.
 For example, your worker threads could be put to sleep if there is no work to be done (so they don't take CPU resources away from threads trying to do useful work).
 As another example, your main application thread that calls `run()` might want to sleep while it waits for all the tasks in a bulk task launch to be completed by the worker threads.
 (Otherwise a spinning main thread would take CPU resources away from the worker threads!)
 Please see our [C++ synchronization tutorial](tutorial/README.md) for more information on condition variables in C++.

-* Your implementation in this part of the assignment may have tricky race conditions to think about.
+* Your implementation in this part of the project may have tricky race conditions to think about.
 You'll need to consider many possible interleavings of thread behavior.

-* You might want to consider writing additional test cases to exercise your system.  __The assignment starter code includes the workloads that the grading script will use to grade the performance of your code, but we will also test the correctness of your implementation using a wider set of workloads that we are not providing in the starter code!__
+* You might want to consider writing additional test cases to exercise your system.  __The project starter code includes the workloads that the grading script will use to grade the performance of your code, but we will also test the correctness of your implementation using a wider set of workloads that we are not providing in the starter code!__

 ## Part B: Supporting Execution of Task Graphs

-In part B of the assignment you will extend your part A task system implementation to support the asynchronous launch of tasks that may have dependencies on previous tasks.
+In part B of the project you will extend your part A task system implementation to support the asynchronous launch of tasks that may have dependencies on previous tasks.
 These inter-task dependencies create scheduling constraints that your task execution library must respect.

 The `ITaskSystem` interface has an additional method: